aistairc/BENNERD/README.md

 In [BENNERD web interface](http://prm-ezcatdb.cbrc.jp/bennerd/), the user interface contains input panel, load a sample tab, annotation tab, gear box tab, and .TXT and .ANN tabs.
 For a given text from users or loading a sample text from a sample list, the annotation tab will show the annotations with the text based on best NER- and EL-based training model.
 Different colors represent different entity types and, when the cursor floats over a coloured box representing an entity above text, the corresponding concept unique identifier (CUI) on the UMLS is shown.
 Users can save the machine readable text and annotation files as .txt and .ann where the .ann annotation file provides standoff annotation output in [brat](https://brat.nlplab.org) format.

 ### BENNERD Back-end
 The BENNERD back-end is for storing tools (e.g., NER, EL) that transform into a pipeline.
-It is composed of BERT-based exhaustive neural named entity recognition (NER) model and the prediction of NER model then fed to entity linking (EL) model that disambigute the predicted entities by addressing candidate generation model (to find a list of candidate entities) and candidate ranking model.
+It is composed of BERT-based exhaustive neural named entity recognition (NER) model and the prediction of NER model then fed to entity linking (EL) model that disambiguate the predicted entities by addressing candidate generation model (to find a list of candidate entities) and candidate ranking model.

 #### Neural Named Entity Recognition
 Named entity recognition (NER) is a task of finding entities with specific semantic types such as Protein, Cell, and RNA in text.
 We build neural NER model, based on the [BERT](https://www.aclweb.org/anthology/N19-1423.pdf) model.
 The layer receives subword sequences and assigns contextual representations to the subwords via BERT.
 We generate mention candidates based on the same idea as the [span-based model](https://www.aclweb.org/anthology/D18-1309.pdf).